-This Corporate Governance Report presented in the context of the full Annual Report and Financial Statements for the year ended 31 December 2021 sets out how the Board has applied the Principles of the Code.
+This Corporate Governance Report presented in the context of the full Annual Report and Financial Statements for the year ended 31 December 2022 sets out how the Board has applied the Principles of the Code.
 This is supported through reporting on compliance with the Provisions of the Code.
 The Board considers that, other than for the deviations noted below which have been explained in this Corporate Governance Report, throughout the period under review the Group has been in compliance with the provisions of the Code and the requirements set out in the Irish Annex.

-Provision 5 of the Code requires the Board to describe in its Annual Report how the interests of key stakeholders and the matters set out in Section 172 of the United Kingdom Companies Act of 2006.
+Provision 5 of the Code requires the Board to describe in its Annual Report how the interests of key stakeholders and the matters set out in Section 172 of the United

+Kingdom Companies Act of 2006 are addressed.
 While that Act does not apply to Irish companies, the Board is satisfied that these matters have been addressed in discussions and disclosures throughout this Annual Report including discussion on strategy and business model, business review, risk processes, environmental matters and stakeholder engagement.
 Provision 5 also requires that employee engagement be facilitated by one of three prescribed methods.
 As the Board has not chosen one or more of these methods, it explains at page 84 the alternative arrangements which are in place and why it considers that they are effective.

 Under Provision 19 of the Code, the Chair should not remain in post beyond nine years from the date of their first appointment.
-This report at page 87 provides details to the continuing tenure of Mr. John B. McGuckian as Chairman beyond nine years.
+This report at page 84 provides details to the continuing tenure of Mr. John B. McGuckian as Chairman beyond nine years.

-Provision 36 requires that the Remuneration Committee should develop a formal policy for post-employment shareholding requirements encompassing both unvested and vested shares.
-The Report of the Remuneration Committee at page 113 sets out the reasoning for not establishing a formal policy given that the existing arrangements under the Remuneration Policy result in contractual restrictions on share disposals of up to five years post-employment.
+Provision 36 requires that the Remuneration Committee should develop a formal policy for postemployment shareholding requirements encompassing both unvested and vested shares.
+The Report of the Remuneration Committee at pages 107 and 108 sets out the reasoning for not establishing set levels for post-employment shareholdings given that the existing arrangements under the Remuneration Policy already provide for contractual restrictions on share disposals of up to five years postemployment.

 Provision 39 requires that notice or contract periods should be one year or less.
-The Report of the Remuneration Committee at page 112 sets out why in relation to one Director a notice period of two years will apply in certain circumstances.
+The Report of the Remuneration Committee at page 106 sets out why in relation to one Director a notice period of two years will apply in certain circumstances.